New Exam Room Resource to Encourage Conversation on Cognitive Decline

 Primary care physicians and providers can now screen and evaluate for Alzheimer’s disease and related dementias with more confidence and ease, and access tools to manage behavioral issues.
 The Alzheimer’s Project Clinical Roundtable, a group of neurologists, psychiatrists, geriatricians, and geriatric psychologists, have been working since 2017 to develop tools to assist the primary care providers who will care for the vast majority of patients experiencing cognitive decline.

 The Alzheimer’s Project is a regional initiative established by the San Diego County Board of Supervisors to address the toll of Alzheimer’s disease and related dementias on families, communities and our healthcare systems.
 Other Roundtables are focused on Care, Cure & Public Education.
-More information on the entire Alzheimer’s Project can be found here.
+More information on the entire Alzheimer’s Project can be found on their website.

 The tools on this website have been created to assist providers deal more effectively with patients experiencing memory loss and dementia, and the associated monumental number of family members and caregivers affected by this profound category of disease.
 Information and resources on this website is updated as new data is identified.

 The Physician Guidelines Second Edition (December 2018) booklet includes screening and evaluation instruments recommended, background research and references, best practices algorithms, and resource tools for caregivers.
 The Guidelines is comprehensive, and providers are encouraged to download/print/use those pages most relevant to their situation.

 CME On-Demand Webinars